sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 There are short versions of US forms for non-residents (you may not apply) which Stephen used last tax year.

-The main question Stephen had was whether I had to pay taxes twice in both Canada and the US.
+The main question Stephen had was whether he had to pay taxes twice in both Canada and the US.
 In his situation, Canada knew how much he was taxed in the US and applied some formula to not tax him twice.